Portrait in Black: Production notes

+Michael Gordon felt the original play was "well-contrived, well-made...
+I thought it was dramatic literature, but not what I would call a monument in dramatic literature.
+It was interesting but not something that made my heart leap with joy and ecstasy.
+I didn't enjoy doing the picture at all."

 Portrait in Black was filmed in and around San Francisco, including a sequence at Devil's Slide on the Pacific Coast Highway (State Route 1).

 It was the last of three screen teamings between Sandra Dee and John Saxon.